Mark Carrier (safety)

-Mark Anthony Carrier III (born April 28, 1968) is an American former football player who was a safety in the National Football League (NFL).
-He was the former defensive backs' coach for the Cincinnati Bengals.
+Mark Anthony Carrier III (born April 28, 1968) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the USC Trojans, where he won the Jim Thorpe Award.
+Carrier was selected by the Chicago Bears in the first round of the 1990 NFL draft.

 Early life

 Carrier went to Long Beach Polytechnic High School and was a letterman in football.
 In football, he was a three-year varsity starter.
 Mark was named to the Parade All-American, USA Today All-American, and the Long Beach Press-Telegram's Best-in-the-West teams in 1985.
-Mark Carrier is the nephew of Créole fiddle player Bébé Carriere of the Carriere Brothers and The Lawtell Playboys and cousin to Creole fiddler Calvin Carriere.
+Mark Carrier is the nephew of Créole fiddle player Bébé Carrière of the Carriere Brothers and The Lawtell Playboys and cousin to Creole fiddler Calvin Carriere.

 College career

 Carrier is a 1989 graduate of the University of Southern California.
 As a junior in 1989, Carrier was named to the Playboy All-American team and became USC's first winner of the Jim Thorpe Award, presented annually to the nation's best defensive back.
 A two-time consensus first-team All-American, Carrier had seven interceptions in 1989, plus 107 tackles, three fumble recoveries and ten pass deflections.
 A three-year starter for the Trojans, Carrier finished his collegiate career with thirteen interceptions.
 Carrier was inducted into the USC Athletic Hall of Fame, class of 2006.